The Synagogue at a Glance

 As one of the oldest Jewish institutions in Oklahoma, B'nai Emunah is a self-confident religious center committed to constant experimentation.
 What a newcomer is likely to notice first is the sense of forward movement.
 That, and a prevailing pattern of warmth, generosity, and inclusiveness.
 There is no preoccupation with governance or policy-making, but rather a pattern of holistic acceptance.
 We welcome individuals and families in the process of defining a Jewish style that brings meaning, richness, and joy.
+Interfaith families and Jews by Choice are essential parts of the community and we're eager to offer welcome and home.
 There is a conscious commitment to making newcomers feel affirmed and valued.
 We are a progressive congregation affiliated with United Synagogue, and see ourselves in the midst of continuing self-renewal.

 For a brief history of the congregation, click here.